Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means a life of ease or luxury, free from worry or work.
-The phrase does not refer to an actual person named Riley, but instead uses this name as a metaphor for a carefree existence.
+The idiom does not refer to an actual person named Riley, but instead uses this name as a metaphor for a carefree existence.

 Origin: